karaxuna/jxcore-tutorial-babel/README.md

 ### Running JXcore with ECMAScript 6 features using babel

-ECMAScript 6 is the newest version of the ECMAScript standard. es6 brings classes, arrow functions, default parameters, generators and [much more](https://babeljs.io/docs/learn-es2015/).
-You can bring all this functionality in JXcore using babel, follow simple steps:
+ECMAScript 6 is the newest version of the ECMAScript standard. es6 brings classes, arrow functions, default parameters, generators and other [cool features](http://es6-features.org/).
+JXcore already has Mozilla SpiderMonkey (ES6 support) natively.
+However, you could also use babel for even more.
+To try out babel, follow simple steps:

 Assuming you already have installed JXcore from [downloads page](http://jxcore.com/downloads), the next step is to install babel module globally: